Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/06_symbolic_executor.typ

 // Path 2: α ≥ 0 → result = α
 ```

-We generate path conditions (Boolean formulas) and symbolic expressions for outputs.
+Symbolic execution generates path conditions (Boolean formulas) and symbolic expressions for outputs.

 #definition(title: "Symbolic Execution")[
-  Execute a program with symbolic inputs, maintaining:
+  Symbolic execution runs a program with symbolic inputs while maintaining three key elements.
-  - *Path condition:* Boolean formula describing current path
+  + The *path condition* is a Boolean formula describing the current execution path.
-  - *Symbolic state:* Mapping variables to symbolic expressions
-  - *Path exploration:* Fork at branches, explore both paths
+  + The *symbolic state* maps each variable to a symbolic expression.
+  + During *path exploration*, we fork at branches to explore both possibilities.
 ]

-Our twist: use BDDs for path conditions and abstract domains for symbolic values.
+This implementation takes a hybrid approach.
+Rather than using explicit formulas or constraint solvers for path conditions, it represents them compactly as BDDs.
+The symbolic values themselves remain as expressions, but the feasibility of paths is tracked through BDD operations.
+This combines the precision of symbolic execution with the efficiency of BDD-based path representation explored in earlier chapters.

 == Architecture Overview